Molecular dynamics: Design constraints

 Another factor that impacts total CPU time needed by a simulation is the size of the integration timestep.
 This is the time length between evaluations of the potential.
 The timestep must be chosen small enough to avoid discretization errors (i.e., smaller than the period related to fastest vibrational frequency in the system).
-Typical timesteps for classical MD are in the order of 1 femtosecond (10−15 s).
+Typical timesteps for classical MD are on the order of 1 femtosecond (10−15 s).
 This value may be extended by using algorithms such as the SHAKE constraint algorithm, which fix the vibrations of the fastest atoms (e.g., hydrogens) into place.
 Multiple time scale methods have also been developed, which allow extended times between updates of slower long-range forces.

-For simulating molecules in a solvent, a choice should be made between explicit and implicit solvent.
+For simulating molecules in a solvent, a choice should be made between an explicit and implicit solvent.
 Explicit solvent particles (such as the TIP3P, SPC/E and SPC-f water models) must be calculated expensively by the force field, while implicit solvents use a mean-field approach.
 Using an explicit solvent is computationally expensive, requiring inclusion of roughly ten times more particles in the simulation.
 But the granularity and viscosity of explicit solvent is essential to reproduce certain properties of the solute molecules.
 This is especially important to reproduce chemical kinetics.

 In all kinds of molecular dynamics simulations, the simulation box size must be large enough to avoid boundary condition artifacts.
 Boundary conditions are often treated by choosing fixed values at the edges (which may cause artifacts), or by employing periodic boundary conditions in which one side of the simulation loops back to the opposite side, mimicking a bulk phase (which may cause artifacts too).